-- Cooling for preservation: Vegetables, organic-chemical and explosives are kept in cold storages for preservation.
+- Cooling for preservation: Vegetables, organic-chemical, and explosives are kept in cold storage for preservation.

 A heat pump is a mechanical compression cycle that can be reversed to either heat or cool a controlled space.

 - Space heating: Heat pump is used to heat an enclosed area such as a workspace, greenhouses, and houses.

-- Water heating: Water in industries and household is heated using heat recovered from other reactions using the heat pump.
+- Water heating: Water in industries and households is heated using heat recovered from other reactions using the heat pump.

 - Process heating: In industries, the heat pump is used to heat the process fluid before the reactions.

 - Heat recovery: Heat pump is used to recover process heat from other reactions.

 To learn more about refrigerator and heat pump and other related topics, download BYJU’S – The Learning App.